 You've done a lot of the heavy lifting already: The thinking part.
-Let's go ahead and put those goodies in a Checklist!
+Let's go ahead and put those goodies on a checklist!

 Creating a Preventive Maintenance Checklist

-Having a good Preventive Maintenance Checklist is a critical element of a smooth running Preventive Maintenance program.
-It's also pretty darn handy if you don't want to personally oversee every single task that will be performed by your Maintenance Techs and Production Associates.
+Having a good preventive maintenance checklist is a critical element of a smooth-running preventive maintenance program.
+It's also handy if you don't want to personally oversee every single task that will be performed by your maintenance techs and production associates.

-You won't get the perfect Preventive Maintenance Checklist on your first attempt.
-Probably not even on your second or third.
-And that's okay.
-Neither Rome nor Houston was built in a day.
-Let's get started.
-Pull some of those golden nuggets out of that vault we call our noggins.
+You won't get the perfect preventive maintenance checklist on your first few attempts, and that's okay.
+Neither Rome nor Houston was built in a day, so let's get started.

 Let's start with the area that is the most painful.
 What causes you sleepless nights?
 What interrupts your planned activities the most often?
 What do you dread hearing the most when you answer your phone?
 There's your answer.
 No groaning now.
 This is likely your least favorite, so let's get 'er done and put it behind us.

 Looking back through the call history for Bertha, you see some patterns emerging.
-The E-Stop is constantly, well, stopping.
+The e-stop is constantly, well, stopping.
 All by itself.
-Here's the first item on the Big Bertha Preventive Maintenance Checklist: When it's time for Bertha's PM, when the line is not running, and she's idle.
-Lock her out.
+Here's the first item on the Big Bertha preventive maintenance checklist.
+When it's time for Bertha's preventive maintenance, when the line is not running, and she's idle, lock her out.
 Then perform the following checks in the same order on a scheduled, recurring basis.